View Document

 ⦁ Legislation including:

-c.
-Clinical Supervisors Qualifications ⦁ Individual clinics will have a checklist and develop qualifications criteria under this Procedure relevant to their particular clinic and discipline for Clinical Supervisors, qualified and hold, but not limited to:
+b.
+Clinical Supervisors Qualifications ⦁ Individual clinics will have a checklist and develop qualifications criteria under this Procedure relevant to their particular clinic and discipline based on Clinical Supervisor Qualifications

 ⦁ Guidance document for employment screening.